Shoah (film): Man in the poster

 The publicity poster for the film features Henryk Gawkowski, a Polish railway worker from Malkinia, who, in 1942–1943 when he was 20–21 years old, worked on the trains to Treblinka as an "assistant machinist with the right to drive the locomotive".
 Conducted in Poland in July 1978, the interview with Gawkowski is shown 48 minutes into the film, and is the first to present events from the victims' perspective.
 Lanzmann hired a steam locomotive similar to the one Gawkowski worked on and shows the tracks and a sign for Treblinka.

 Gawkowski told Lanzmann that every train had a Polish driver and assistant, accompanied by German officers.
 What happened was not his fault, he said; had he refused to do the job, he would have been sent to a work camp.
 He would have killed Hitler himself had he been able to, he told Lanzmann.
 Lanzmann estimated that 18,000 Jews were taken to Treblinka by the trains Gawkowski worked on.
-Gawkowski said he had driven Polish Jews there in cargo trains in 1942, and Jews from France, Greece, Holland and Yugoslavia in passenger trains in 1943.
+Gawkowski said he had driven Polish Jews there in cargo trains in 1942, and Jews from France, Greece, the Netherlands and Yugoslavia in passenger trains in 1943.
 A train carrying Jews was called a Sonderzug (special train); the "cargo" was given false papers to disguise that humans were being hauled.
 The Germans gave the train workers vodka as a bonus when they drove a Sonderzug; Gawkowski drank liberally to make the job bearable.

 Gawkowski drove trains to the Treblinka train station and from the station into the camp itself.
 He said the smell of burning was unbearable as the train approached the camp.
 The railcars would be driven into the camp by the locomotive in three stages; as he drove one convoy into Treblinka, he would signal to the ones that were waiting by making a slashing movement across his throat.
 The gesture would cause chaos in those convoys, he said; passengers would try to jump out or throw their children out.
 Dominick LaCapra wrote that the expression on Gawkowski's face when he demonstrated the gesture for Lanzmann seemed "somewhat diabolical".
 Lanzmann grew to like Gawkowski over the course of the interviews, writing in 1990: "He was different from the others.
 I have sympathy for him because he carries a truly open wound that does not heal."